CyberShadow/steamguides/README.md

 10. Navigate to your user app settings directory:
     - Windows: `%USERPROFILE%\AppData`
     - POSIX (Linux/Mac): `$XDG_CONFIG_HOME` or `~/.config`
-11. Create the directory "cookies".
+11. Create the directory `cookies.
-12. Create the text file `steamcommunity.com` (no extension).
+12. Create the text file `steamcommunity.com` (no additional extension).
 13. Paste the value of the cookie header.

 ### Guide Setup